 One of its most distinctive properties is that Himalayan salt is pink in color rather than the typical bleached white hue more common in table salt.
 This is because the mine in which the salt is collected contains high amounts of iron oxide, the same chemical compound found in rust.
 When iron oxide reacts with sodium chloride, the result is a pinkish color.
 Himalayan salt also contains copper, potassium, calcium, and magnesium, all of which provide extensive benefits.

-There is a slight flavor difference as well, with Himalayan salt providing more potency.
+There is a slight flavor difference between Himalayan salt vs. sea salt, with Himalayan salt providing more potency.
 While this provides great flavor as a finishing salt on dishes, it is sometimes too rich, especially when used in baking.